 “This is so early I’m being cautious not to tout this as the second coming,” Dr. Dugas observed.
 “This is definitely early in the process and they could all fall apart tomorrow but the early data is very promising.”

 These results are exciting.
-The future of sports medicine lies not in simply finding better surgeries to treat injuries in athletes and active people, but also to prevent them in the first place or treat them in a way that is as minimally invasive as possible.
+The future of sports medicine lies not in simply finding better surgeries to treat a Tommy John injury in athletes and active people, but also to prevent them in the first place or treat them in a way that is as minimally invasive as possible.

 It’s critical to point out, though, that we don’t know if either of these approaches will work to prevent injuries or improve outcomes.
 We need much more data with hundreds or thousands of pitchers followed over many years.
 They might each prove to be hugely valuable, or they might not work at all.
-In the meantime, we must continue to focus on and eliminate the underlying risks of overuse that lead to these injuries in the first place.
+In the meantime, we must continue to focus on and eliminate the underlying risks of overuse that lead to Tommy John injury in the first place.

 One day we will find a breakthrough.
 Maybe it will be a monitoring device, a training technique, a nonoperative treatment or some other advance – maybe even Dugas’s surgery or the mThrow – that changes the game for young pitchers.